yashsahugtx/skype-docs/Skype/SDN/articles/burstduration-element-qualitypropertiestype-complextype-skype-sdn-2-2-d.md

 (QualityPropertiesType complexType) (Skype for Business SDN Interface 2.2, Schema "D")

 The average burst duration, as specified in \[RFC3611\] section 4.7.2, is computed with a Gmin=16 for the received RTP packets.
 This metric is reported for audio streams when available. (ms)

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information